crusher-dev/documentation/docs/get-started/homebrew.md

 ## Next steps

-Once you installed the QuestDB with Homebrew, you can navigate to our [CLI](/docs/reference/client/cli/) page to learn more about its usage.
+Once you installed the Crusher with Homebrew, you can navigate to our [CLI](/docs/reference/client/cli/) page to learn more about its usage.